arvigeus/AZ-204/Synopsis.md

    - CLI and YAML
 1. Secret volumes
    - Characteristics
+     - How to store in YAML?
    - Limitations
    - CLI and YAML
+1. Enable public accss (2)
 1. Deployment - when to use each and CLI examples
    - Image
    - YAML file